-I think that bluebirds are my favorite wild bird, so I try to do a post each year on creating habitat for them.
+I think that bluebirds are my favorite wild bird, so I try to do a post each year on creating habitats for them.
 They live on our farm throughout the year; however, during the warmer months we generally see them around the edges of the farm fields – seldom do they make their way up to the house.

-The trees surrounding the farm fields seem to give them an ideal habitat – old tree cavities for nesting and perches perfect for preying on insects in the field.
+The trees surrounding the farm fields seem to give them an ideal habitat – old natural cavities for nesting and perches perfect for preying on insects in the field.
 We often see numerous bluebirds of varying ages while we’re out working in the field or garden during the spring, summer, and fall.

-However, in the winter, the bluebirds spend time around the house, providing us with a treat when we’re stuck inside during cold weather.
+However, in the winter, the bluebirds spend time around the house, providing a treat when we’re stuck inside during cold weather.
 We don’t see them on the bird feeders, so I don’t think that’s what’s motivating them – I think it may be sources of open water in the house gutters.
 Whatever, I’m always glad to see them; they seem like such cheerful little birds.

-Before the farm, when we still lived in suburbia, we didn’t have ideal habitat for bluebirds, but always tried to provide one because bluebird populations have declined so severely.
-Up to six pairs of bluebirds will nest per acre and raise multiple clutches per season if proper habitat can be established.
+Did you know that up to six pairs of bluebirds will nest per acre and raise multiple broods per season if proper habitat can be established?
 We found that understanding their habitat needs and issues is fundamental to building successful bluebird habitat.

 Another cause of the decline is competition for the available nesting cavities.
 When house sparrows and European starlings were imported from Europe, it caused severe competition for available nesting sites.
-The house sparrows begin nesting very early and often take available cavities first, while the starlings (although they nest later) are so much larger than bluebirds that they forcefully evict nesting bluebirds.
+The house sparrows begin nesting very early and often take open cavities first, while the starlings (although they nest later) are so much larger than bluebirds that they forcefully evict nesting bluebirds.

 The best places for bluebird houses are reasonably open areas with scattered trees and a good distance from buildings.
 Bluebirds will not nest in deep woods or shade.
 Pasture edges, fields, lawns with trees, cemeteries, and golf courses usually make good locations.